340:75-1-86. Interstate Compact on the Placement of Children

-(D) The CW specialist emails Form 04IC016E, to the ICPC Program Unit and saves Forms and reports (i) through (viii) in the OWR File Cabinet:
+(D) The CW specialist emails Form 04IC016E, to the ICPC Program Unit and saves Forms and reports (i) through (vi) in the OWR DMS:

 (i) 04AD003E, Request for Background Check, with results on all household members 18 years of age and older;